 notion that good history has to speak to ordinary people in order to have any impact.

 Mark J. McLaughlin is a doctoral candidate at the University of New Brunswick in Fredericton.
 His dissertation examines the environmental history of New Brunswick’s forestry sector from the 1940s to the 1980s.
 His latest research interests include the science and scientists behind resource management in the mid-twentieth century.
 He can be reached at mark.mclaughlin[at]unb[dot]ca.

 Suzanne Morton has taught Canadian History at McGill University since 1992.
 Her current SSHRC-funded project “From National Industry to Traditional Fishery: Lobster in the Atlantic Northeast, 1873 to 1970″ follows the relationship between state regulations, markets, technologies, local communities, and the environment.
 She has a longstanding record in teaching and publishing in the area of gender and Atlantic Canada and more widely in the intersection of values with individuals, the state, and place.

-Thomas Peace is a SSHRC postdoctoral Fellow in Native American Studies at Dartmouth College.
+Thomas Peace is an assistant professor of Canadian History at Huron University College.
 His research focuses on community, space, and territory in the northeast.
 His PhD dissertation used the concept of ‘spaces of power’ to compare Mi’kmaw and Wendat experiences of the British conquest of New France.
 He can be reached at tspeace[at]gmail[dot]com.